UCIDataScienceInitiative/IntroR_Workshop/index.md

 ---

 ## Time for Lunch Break for 30 Minutes.
-Please come back at 1pm :)
+Please come back at 12:30 :)

 ---

 ## Exercises: Analysis for Auto-Mpg Data

-1. Dataset: Auto-Mpg Data from UCI Machine Learning Repository (some modification is done on the data for the exercise of this workshop)
+1. Dataset: Auto-Mpg Data from UCI Machine Learning Repository (the data is slightly modified for the exercises of this workshop)
-2. Download: click the "download" button in slide 1, extract the zip file and the data files will be in the folder "data"
+2. Download: click the "download" button in slide 1 and extract the zip file.
+The data files will be in the folder "data".
 3. Variables (names saved in auto-mpg-names.txt):
   + continuous: mpg, displacement, horsepower, weight, acceleration
   + discrete: cylinders, model year, origin